On This Page

 This developed area also has tent pads, a pit toilet, a fire ring and food cache.
 If you use the shelter, please keep it clean, remove your litter, and sign the guest book.

 Pit or Flush Toilets

 Visitors to Wapiti Lake Provincial Park can park vehicles at the trail head parking area which is accessed via the Ojay Main Road.
-Follow this road to kilometre 29 and turn right onto the 2500 road (at approx 25 km) a road that leads to an old well site.
+Follow this road to kilometre 29 and turn right onto the 2500 road (at approximately 25 km) a road that leads to an old well site.
 The trail starts at the southwest corner of this site.
-From this point on, the park is located 13.8 kms along the trail.
+From this point on, the park is located 13.8 km along the trail.